Dylmoco/smoothr/README.md

 2. `/api/create-checkout-session` – generates a Stripe Checkout Session.
    This endpoint sets `success_url` to `<origin>/checkout-success` and responds with the Checkout Session URL.
+Include `store_id` in the request body so the API can load your Stripe credentials from Supabase.

 The SDK determines the active payment gateway by first checking `window.SMOOTHR_CONFIG.active_payment_gateway`.
 If that property is not